How to add a code snippet to your WordPress site

 Some of our documentation or tutorials may ask you to add a code snippet to your site to alter the behavior of our plugins.
-There are two recommended ways to do this:
+We explain the 2 recommended ways to do this below.

 1. Via the functions.php file